Jacenter/MyCalculator/README.md

-This is the README file for a Scientific Calculator project I am working on with collaborators -micgrooms & Jacenter(myself)
+This is the README file for a Scientific Calculator project I am working on with collaborators -MicGrooms, -DawarAamir & Jacenter(myself)